Sentence after teenage apprentice overcome by chemicals

 Standalone laboratory modules or process units.

-Here in Chemstore, we are continually researching ways to develop our presence in the UK and broadening our scope in industrial sectors throughout the country.
-This week Chemstore have joined many other successful companies in becoming a member of NOF Energy.
+Here at Chemstore, we are continually researching ways to develop our presence in the UK and broaden our scope in industrial sectors throughout the country.
+This week Chemstore has joined many other successful companies in becoming a member of NOF Energy.

 NOF Energy is a highly proactive business development organisation working on behalf of companies within the oil & gas, offshore renewables and power sectors.

-With a renewed focus on the Oil & Gas, Renewables and power sectors Chemstore are excited to work with NOF and looking forward to partaking in the many valuable events managed by the organisation.
+With a renewed focus on the Oil & Gas, Renewables and power sectors the Chemstore team is excited to work with NOF and we are looking forward to partaking in the many valuable events managed by the organisation.

-Take a look at some of the work NOF do for UK business below:
+Take a look at some of the work NOF does for UK business below: